rose-collectionservices/digital-archives/digitization_procedures.md

 ### Importance
 1. Mission/mandate: Does the project directly support part of the Rose Library's mission or mandate (in a specific way that goes beyond our general mission to provide access to our collections)?
-2. Strategic priorities: Does the project directly support one or more of the DST’s core objectives? (weighted 2x)
+2. Strategic priorities: Does the project directly support one or more of the DST’s core objectives or Rose Library's SMART goals? (weighted 2x)
 3. Research value: Does the material have significant research value because of its notability, comprehensiveness, or uniqueness?
 4. Innovation: Could the project enable new or creative uses of the collection material or related data?
 5. User demand: Do we have evidence of user demand (in the form of reading room use statistics, community stakeholder interest, reference questions, or instructor requests) for online  access? (weighted 2x)